The Political Divide: Dems and Reps Can't Even Agree on Shoes

 - Republicans of all ages on average spent 5.29% more money on shoes than Democrats.

 - Despite spending more, Republicans saved an average 10.3% more on each of their purchases.

-- The Democrat’s top 10 shoe brands included Vans, Altra, and Puma, whereas Republican’s included brands like Hoka One One, Salomon, and Reebok.
+- The Democrat’s top 10 shoe brands included Vans, Altra, and PUMA, whereas Republican’s included brands like Hoka, Salomon, and Reebok.